 CRITERIA 4: ENVIRONMENTAL ACTIVITIES

 The owners and staff regularly volunteer for environmental and community initiatives.
-Further to this, it is our aim to contribute 8 % of our pre-tax profit to the environmental projects we actively support.
+Further to this, we contribute 5 % of our profit to the environmental projects we actively support.
 For us, it’s more about addressing the current issues and building a long term sustainable business than chasing quick profits.